strangerstudios/pmpro-woocommerce/readme.txt

 2. The "Set Membership Discount" field on the "Edit Membership Level" page (Memberships > Settings > Membership Levels > Edit).

 == Changelog ==
+= 1.10 - 2024-10-21 =
+* FEATURE: Now updating the plugin from paidmembershipspro.com.
+* ENHANCEMENT: Updated translation files bundled with the plugin.
+* BUG FIX: Fixed strings that were not being translated. #206 (@DAnn2012)

 = 1.9.1 - 2024-05-27 =
 * BUG FIX: Fixes an issue for checkout, when a membership-linked product only allows one product per checkout. (@dparker1005)